How to Choose the Right New Zealand Mountaineering Course: A Guide to Skills Progression

 Avalanche Skills Course

-The Avalanche Skills Course for mountaineers is the first step in a lifelong journey of understanding and staying safe from avalanches.
-The course, with a focus on foot-based travel, introduces an awareness of how the terrain and weather can affect the stability of the snowpack and how climbers can gather and interpret information about the weather and snowpack to plan and safely carry trips in the NZ mountains.
+The Avalanche Skills Course for Mountaineers is the first step in a lifelong journey of understanding and staying safe from avalanches.
+The course, with a focus on foot-based travel, introduces an awareness of how the terrain and weather can affect the stability of the snowpack and how climbers can gather and interpret information about the weather and snowpack to plan and safely carry trips in the New Zealand mountains.

 Ice Climbing Course